client9/semi-functional-options/README.md

 ```

 The real version has a lot more code to map these options back to a (internal) structure, so these weird types are never needed again after initial configuration.

+* Recall the The `setter` function is `WithIndent(bool) Indent(the type)`, i.e. mapping bool to the special type.
+* The generic GetOption function, takes a setter with a bool input and returns bool output.
+* Creates a zero object of the input (in this case `bool`)
+* Calls the setter function (`WithIndent(zero)`) to get the return type.
+The setters are just data, so this has no side-effects.
+* Does a type-switch to match the custom type, and return the right value